matteoxpo/T10D16/README.md

        from <stddef.h>.

 You wonder how many functions this library has...
 Perhaps you should go the iterative route and try to restart the program module after adding each function.
 Maybe it doesn't need all the functions..
-Otherwise you can get stuck here for a long time.
+Otherwise, you can get stuck here for a long time.

 \> *Come up to the computer again*